dimkinv/performance-workshop/README.md

 # Workshop Exercise
 Before you begin the optimization exercise please finish the performance [library exercise](PERFORMANCE.md)
 ## Activate gzip
 1. Load the app and look at the `index.html` file in network tab response headers.
-You can see that thogh browser sent `Accept-Encoding: gzip, deflate, br` header the content came up uncompressed.
+You can see that through browser sent `Accept-Encoding: gzip, deflate, br` header the content came up uncompressed.
 1. Inside `default.conf` file (which is the configuration file for nginx) please add `gzip on;` on line 2.
 1. Restart the container and look on the request again
 1. You should now be able to see response header `Content-Encoding: gzip` sent back from server